 - Visit the dying Lion Monument, one of the saddest monuments, stone- exhibits in the world.
 The Lion of Lucerne monument represents the bravery of Swiss soldiers that were massacred in 1792 during the French Revolution.
 The Lion was designed by the Danish artist, Bertel Thorvaldsen.
 The dying Lion is a monument of great history, located in a peaceful surrounding within walking distance from the Chapel Bridge.

 - Visit Konsipark (Dreilindenpark).
 The beautiful park is located near the city centre.
 Walk up to the hill, follow the path through the village houses, take a lovely stroll in a peaceful neighbourhood.
 The Konsipark is the ideal surrounding to relax and enjoy a panorama of Lake Lucerne and stunning views to the mountains.
 A music school is located within the park.
 Bring your picnics and enjoy a day of fun.
 You will come across 4-5 benches in the front park offering splendid views, if you are lucky enough to sit on one of them.

 - Visit Kunstmuseum.
 The museum displays a collection made up of Swiss art from portraits to landscape and animal exhibitions, colourful collages, paintings, drawings, animations and sculptures.

 - Visit Mount Rigi, also known as Queen of the Mountains.
 Switzerland is synonymous to nature and breathtaking landscapes.
 Rigi is a mountain of the Alps, located near Lucerne.
 The views within the area and into the central Alps are breathtaking.
-Find more information here.
+Book a Round Trip from Lucerne here.